Bootstrapping Gravity with Crossing Symmetric Dispersion Relations: Bounds for graviton scattering

-To use the crossing symmetric kernel, we need to ensure the MHV amplitude involving $f(s,u)$ is written in a crossing symmetric way.
-Thus, we take combinations of $f(s,u)$ as done for pion scattering in \cite{Li:2023qzs} and defined in \cite{Zahed:2021fkp, Mahoux:1974ej,Roskies:1970uj},
+To apply the crossing symmetric dispersion relations to the MHV sector, we construct fully crossing symmetric combinations of $f(s,u)$.
+These combinations are defined in \cite{Zahed:2021fkp, Mahoux:1974ej,Roskies:1970uj} and were used for pion scattering in \cite{Li:2023qzs},

 We define